 What Do I Need to Know about Baitcaster Reels

-Reels come in several ratios.
+Reels come in several ratios also.
 Choose the right ratio for your needs.
 Slower ratios work better with crankbaits.
 A faster ratio is for spinners and Texas rigs.
-A middle range ratio is an all-around choice.
+A middle-range ratio is an all-around choice.
 It can run all lures with small changes to the cranking speed.
-This ideal for anglers with one reel.
+This is ideal for anglers with one reel.

 Construction

 The availability of numerous gear ratios adds more decisions to the choice.
 Do you need a high ratio, low ratio, or an in-between ratio based on fishing style?
 The low ratios work well with live bait and some lures like crankbaits.
-Similarly, the higher ratios work with spinner type baits, buzzbaits, or other fast-moving presented lures.
-If you only are buying one reel and do all of the previous look at a middle of the road ratio 5.5;1 up to 6.5;1 range and adjust the retrieve by reeling faster or slower.
+Similarly, the higher ratios work with spinner-type baits, buzzbaits, or other fast-moving presented lures.
+If you only are buying one reel and doing all of the previous, check out a middle-of-the-road ratio of 5.5;1 up to 6.5;1 range and adjust the retrieve by reeling faster or slower.
 The ratio will go from 4.6;1 to over 8;1 leaving a wide range of options.

 The reels come in two styles.
-The classic round reel is primarily used by catfishing anglers, and the low profile is the common style used by bass anglers.
-There are anglers using both to serve different purposes.
-You likely know which style is desirable to your style of fishing.
+The classic round reel is mainly for catfishing anglers.
+The low profile is a common style for bass anglers There are anglers using both to serve different purposes.
+As a result, you likely know which style is desirable to your style of fishing.

 Quality of Baitcaster Reels